ivop/pokeysynth/README.md

 There's also a Windows port of the [Carla plugin host](https://kx.studio/Applications:Carla).

 When using Carla on Windows, the easiest way is to copy the Carla.vst directory to the directory that is scanned for VST plugins by your DAW.
-Refresh the list of plugins, and use the Carla patchbay VST plugin wrapper to load the PokeySYnth LV2 plugin.
+Refresh the list of plugins, and use the Carla patchbay VST plugin wrapper to load the PokeySynth LV2 plugin.
 Note that you have to connect PokeySynth to Audio Out _within_ the Carla patchbay, or you won't have any sound.
 See [known bugs](#known-bugs) for its current limitations, and a solution using Reaper as a host only for your favourite DAW.